aekaisato/tuplet/design/design-doc.md

 ### Oneshot

-In Tuplet, a oneshot is a named binding, which can be a note, pattern, or tuplet.
+In Tuplet, a oneshot is a note, pattern, or tuplet.
+Oneshots can be bound to a name.

 ### Note